 Imagine how a child might feel, being taken out of their home because their parents can’t or won’t take care of them.
 Imagine being thrust into a world of ever-changing strangers—police, judges, lawyers, social workers and therapists—all of whom deal with many cases and many children.
 Now imagine a CASA volunteer advocate –assigned to a child’s case as the one person who is dedicated only to the best interests of that child, the one person who will be a constant, caring figure for that child in a world of change.

-CASA volunteers work diligently to ensure that each child moves through the system as quickly as possible, toward the ultimate goal of a safe and permanent home.
-Having a CASA significantly shortens the time most children spend in foster care, and offers each child individual attention and the opportunity to have their voice heard in a system where it is all too often silenced.
+CASA volunteer advocates work diligently to ensure that each child moves through the system as quickly as possible toward the ultimate goal of a safe and permanent home.
+Having a CASA advocate significantly shortens the time most children spend in foster care and offers each child individual attention and the opportunity to have their voice heard in a system where it is all too often silenced.